 - 7. I suggest that you now close the μTasker environment simulation window using the normal method File | Exit or by clicking on the close cross in the top right hand corner. - This standard termination will cause the selected NIC to be saved to a file in the project simulation directory called NIC.ini and so you will not have to configure it the next time you start the μ Tasker environment simulation. - 8.
 Now I'm sure you are not yet satisfied with the progress, so let's execute the project again (short cut F5) and this time we will do something a bit more interesting.
-Start Internet Explorer 6, FireFTP or other FTP client you may have.
-Connect to the IP address of the simulated LPC23XX ftp://192.168.0.3 (or the address of your device).

-If you have Internet Explorer 7 this is a bit trickier - check the document "uTaskerFTP.doc" for a full discussion and tips and tricks.
-If all else fails the DOS FTP program will certainly work.

-When connected to the device you will see an empty directory.
-It is normal that the directory is empty - I mean this is a fresh device which has never before been programmed.....

-Now open a second Internet Explorer window and enter the address http://192.168.0.3 You will see a web page displaying that the requested file was not found, which is correct since we have not loaded any web pages yet.
-The 404 error page is in fact compiled as standard into the code of the web server and it is returned when any requested page is not found....

-- 9. Now look in the project directory - "uTaskerV1.3\Applications\uTaskerV1.3\WebPages\WebPagesLPC23XX".
-These are web pages which we will now load to the device. - If you are using Explorer 6 you can transfer all of the files to the FTP server by simply selecting all .htm files and throwing them over to the FTP window (that is, using drag-and-drop).
-Otherwise copy them with whatever method your FTP client supports.
+Start your Internet Explorer and check its settings in Tools | Options.
+In the extended register, search for the check box to configure passive FTP and ensure that it is deactivated.
+Once this is the case, exit the option dialogue and type in the following address ftp://192.168.0.3 (or the address of your device).
+Hit the enter key and you will establish an FTP connection to the simulated device.
+It is normal that the directory is empty I mean this is a fresh device which has never before been programmed..... - Now open a second Internet Explorer window and enter the address http://192.168.0.3 You will see a web page displaying that the requested file was not found, which is correct since we have not loaded any web pages yet.
+The 404 error page is in fact compiled as standard into the code of the web server and it is returned when any requested page is not found.... - 9.
+Now look in the project directory "uTaskerV1.3\Applications\uTaskerV1.3\WebPages\WebPagesSTR91XF".
+These are web pages which we will now load to the device.
+You can transfer all of the files to the FTP server by simply selecting all .htm files and throwing them over to the FTP window (that is, using drag-and-drop).
 Then go back to the web browser window and make a refresh.
-Now you will see the start side and can navigate to a number of other sides.

-Before we get into any more details about the web pages and their uses, please modify and save the Device ID (on the start page - default "uTasker Number 1") to any name of your choice (In the following sections the name LPC23XX is assumed) and close the μ Tasker environment simulation window by using the normal exit method
+Now you will see the start side and can navigate to a number of other sides. - Before we get into any more details about the web pages and their uses, please modify and save the Device ID (on the start page default "uTasker Number 1") to any name of your choice and close the μ Tasker environment simulation window by using the normal exit method.

-By doing this, the contents of the device's simulated FLASH (Flash is used to save the web pages from the file system and also any parameters, for example the device ID which you have modified) are saved to a file in the project simulation directory called FLASH LPC23XX.ini.
+By doing this, the contents of the device's simulated FLASH (Flash is used to save the web pages from the file system and also any parameters, for example the device ID which you have modified) are saved to a file in the project simulation directory called FLASH STR91XF.ini.